-John Planck Ltd were delighted to donate all of the ironmongery for a children’s community project in Newham along with Vinci Facilities and Community Links.
+John Planck Ltd was delighted to donate all of the ironmongery for a children’s community project entitled ‘Arc In The Park’ in Newham along with Vinci Facilities and Community Links.

 As part of Vinci Facilities’ social value commitment, they are always looking for new and exciting projects to get involved with which will add value and lasting legacy to communities.
 In March, Vinci Facilities brought together their team, supply chain and Barking & Dagenham College students to work alongside Community Links to restore a well used and key part of Newham.